Purchasing Guidelines

 Service Contract – There are several different types of service contracts (warranties).
 For all laptops, warranty repairs must be performed by an authorized service provider.
 The WVWC Helpdesk is an authorized warranty provider for Dell; therefore, repairs can be done on campus with minimal student inconvenience.
 This service is available for any Dell system under warranty, regardless of where it is purchased.

-Processors – Processors are one of the more expensive components of the laptop and can range from the Intel i3 dual-core (WVWC’s minimum requirement) to the latest Intel Core i9 eight-core processors.
+Processors – Processors are one of the more expensive components of the laptop and can range from the Intel Core 5 (WVWC’s minimum requirement) to the latest Intel Core Ultra 9 processors.
 If there is specialty software, such as graphics editing software, that you anticipate using, you should check with the software manufacturer’s minimum and recommended hardware requirements.
 Please note that we never recommend that you buy a new system that is at the minimum requirements since it would likely become obsolete very quickly.
 Processors are generally not upgradable in laptop computers.
 All of the processors in the range mentioned above will function well for basic to moderate computing workloads.
 In addition to Intel, AMD processors of equivalent performance levels are also acceptable for WVWC requirements.
+WVWC does not recommend Windows systems that utilize ARM processors due to various application compatibilty issues.

 In general, the clock speed (measured in GHz) and the number of cores determine the performance of the processor.
 Also, as the model numbers increase, so do the features and performance levels.
 If you want to compare the “nuts and bolts” features of Intel processors, a useful feature comparison chart can be found at https://www.intel.com/content/www/us/en/support/articles/000028083/processors.html .

 Operating System – WVWC requires our students to have the ability to install and run Microsoft Windows-based software on their laptops.
-Microsoft Windows 10 and Windows 11 are the supported operating systems at WVWC.
+Microsoft Windows 11 is the supported operating systems at WVWC.

-Hard Disk Drives – *Note – While some lower-end models continue to utilize hard disk drives, most modern systems have moved to solid-state drive use.
+Permanent Storage (HDD/SSD) – *Note – While some lower-end models continue to utilize hard disk drives, most modern systems have moved to solid-state drive use.
+We highly recommend solid state drives.
+(The most common performance problem with older systems is disk latency due to HDD use.)

 LCD Display – There are a few features that should be taken into consideration with LCD displays, but all of the displays available in today’s laptops are suitable for use at WVWC.